 This DOE Model CRADA (Attachment 3) and Alternate Clauses, Additional Articles and General Guidance (Attachment 4) are to be used by both the Laboratory and Participant to negotiate a final CRADA.
-DOE expects most laboratories to propose a Laboratory Model CRADA that will be approved by the local DOE field office.
+DOE expects most laboratories to propose a Laboratory Model CRADA that will be approved by the cognizant DOE Head of Field Element, or if delegated to the cognizant Contracting Officer.
 These Laboratory Model CRADAs would be tailored from the DOE Model CRADA to specific M&O Contract and Contractor requirements.
-And for these reasons, each Laboratory Model CRADA may include additional articles, alternate clauses and /or custom language.
+And for these reasons, each Laboratory Model CRADA may include additional articles, alternate clauses and/or custom language.
 Negotiations with a potential CRADA Participant would begin with the Laboratory Model CRADA and, if necessary, be modified appropriately using clauses from Attachment 4.
 For example, if the project involved the creation of software or trademarks, the appropriate clauses would be added to the Laboratory Model CRADA.
 Also, some laboratories may want more detail in Export Control Article or publication reviews (both in Attachment 4) as the standard language for that Laboratory Model CRADA.